Chun5/works/index.rst

 ::

   1. Exclude personal factors, like emotion, preference, and interests.
-  2. What is the audience it is written for?
+  2. What is the audience of this document?
-  3. If I were the user, am I clear to do the tasks?
+  3. If I were the user, am I clear to do tasks?
-  4. Could I search what I want easily?
+  4. Can I search what I want easily?

 How big is the communication gap between developers and writers?